Jungle Gym at the Oklahoma City Zoo

 Through a “grassroots” effort, the Junior League of Oklahoma City, the Oklahoma Zoological Society, the Oklahoma City Zoo and community philanthropist Christian Keesee joined hands to provide a 30,000 square foot state-of-the-art playground for the children of the Oklahoma City metropolitan area and all those who annually visit the Oklahoma City Zoo.
 What makes this project unique is that the playground was designed with input from 3,500 children from 38 metro schools and the entire Oklahoma City community helped supply the labor and materials to build the playground in ONLY 10 DAYS during the weeks of March 22nd and March 29th, 2004!

-This $1.1 million playground project was made possible through the efforts of over 5,000 volunteers and with the support of more than 100 businesses providing donations of food, tools, manpower and building materials.
-With the guidance of New York based architecture firm, Leathers and Associates, Inc. and their expertise in developing unique, one-of-a-kind community-built playgrounds, our vision became a reality.
+This $1.35 million playground project was made possible through the efforts of over 5,000 volunteers and with the support of more than 100 businesses providing donations of food, tools, workforce, and building materials.
+With the guidance of New York-based architecture firm, Leathers and Associates, Inc., and their expertise in developing unique, one-of-a-kind community-built playgrounds, our vision became a reality.
 After more than a year of planning, the project was built by volunteers in just two weeks.

 The Jungle Gym experience will leave a lasting impression on all who participated in the build.
 It is not every day that people of all ages, from all walks of life, and with all types of talent come together to create something that everyone can enjoy.
 The sense of ownership and pride will continue as people visit and show others what they did to help build this playground.
 It took a village to make this dream a reality, and it will be a constant reminder to the citizens of Oklahoma City that the Junior League of Oklahoma City remains a vital asset to the community.